 by Lane Borg, OCDLA President

-From the June-July 2013 issue of The Oregon Defense Attorney.
+From the Nov-Dec 2013 issue of The Oregon Defense Attorney.

 OCDLA Board President Lane Borg is director of the Metropolitan Public Defender in Portland.
 He serves on the Education and Legislative committees.